proplot-dev/proplot/docs/quickstart1.rst

 2-dimensional datasets.
 For more on the ``colorbar`` and ``legend`` keywords, see `~proplot.wrappers.cmap_wrapper`, `~proplot.wrappers.cycle_wrapper`, and :ref:`Plotting enhancements` sections.
-For more on panels, see the :ref:`Panels` section.
+For more on panels, see the
+:ref:`Panels, colorbars, and legends` section.

 .. code:: ipython3